kevinarne/plant_monitor/README.md

 * Create more ESP32-powered sensors
 * Migrate from serial light sensor to ESP32 light sensor
 * Create generic plant_event php interface
-* Write a script to detect when an ESP32 sensor is down (server side)
 * Add php login system
 * Add a user id column to the plant_events, sensors, and plants tables
+* Convert to Flask
+* Add web page to store wireless connections to ESP32 sketches
+* Store tare value in EEPROM on ESP32

 # Current Tables
 * plant_events - Tracks values recorded by various sensors, their associated plants, and things like watering, repotting, pruning, weighing, and even light.
 Currently it only tracks light.